SEND Information Report and Policy

 If you think your child has SEN or a disability, you should talk to your class teacher in the first instance.
 You might also need to talk to the SENCO.

-The school may begin to get advice and support from specialists outside the school (such as an educational psychologist, a speech and language therapist or a specialist teaching and advisory service).
+We may begin to get advice and support from specialists outside the school (such as an educational psychologist, a speech and language therapist or a specialist teaching and advisory service).
 Children with SEN will be provided with SEN support.

 The support provided is to help children achieve the outcomes or learning objectives that have been set for them.
+We will provide you with an annual report on your child’s progress.

 SEN support can take many forms.
-This could include
+This could include (but not limited to);

 - working with your child in a small group